Mickael-Roger/aws-architect/aws.md

 At least 1 security Group is required to build an instance

-Network bandwith and performance depends of the instance type (flavor)
+Network bandwith and performance depends of the instance type (like CPU number or Memory)